menu

 Demographics

-The education level of Parma citizens is a little higher than the average for US cities and towns: 21.95% of adults in Parma have at least a bachelor's degree.
+The population of Parma overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Parma, 21.95% have at least a bachelor's degree.

 Parma is a somewhat ethnically-diverse village.
 The people who call Parma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Parma residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Parma include German, English, Irish, Italian, and Dutch.